ServiceNowDevProgram/departmental-request-tutorial/Exercise3-Experience.md

 1. The name and description should be shown on this screen.
 In the item details section, enter this _Description_:

     **Fill out the type of request and details about the request.
-Upon approval and fulfillment you will receive an email.**
+Upon approval and fulfillment, you will receive an email.**

 1. Click **Continue to Destination** at the bottom right.